muawa856/MuawaRealEstate/README.md

 # MuawaRealEstate Machine Learning Prediction Model
-Description:
+#Description:
 🔍 Welcome to the ultimate guide to mastering machine learning!
 In this comprehensive video, we'll take you through every essential step, from importing libraries to predicting outcomes with real-time user input.
 Whether you're a beginner or looking to deepen your understanding, this video has something for everyone.

 📚 Here's what we'll cover:
-1. Introduction and Setup:
+#1.
+Introduction and Setup:
    Brief overview of machine learning and its applications.
    Importing essential libraries like Pandas, NumPy, and scikit-learn.